boazbk/tcs/lec_07_other_models.md

 In this chapter we show this extends far beyond Turing machines.
 The techniques we develop allow us to show that all general-purpose programming languages (i.e., Python, C, Java, etc.) are _Turing Complete_, in the sense that they can simulate Turing machines and hence compute all functions that can be computed by a TM.
 We will also show the other direction- Turing machines can be used to simulate a program in any of these languages and hence compute any function computable by them.
-This means that all these programming language are _Turing equivalent_: they are equivalent in power to
+This means that all these programming languages are _Turing equivalent_: they are equivalent in power to
 Turing machines and to each other.
 This is a powerful principle, which underlies behind the vast reach of Computer Science.
 Moreover, it enables us to "have our cake and eat it too"- since all these models are equivalent, we can choose the model of our convenience for the task at